bengardner/factorio-mod-magic-science-chest/README.md

 ## Overview

-This mod adds a chest named "Magic Science Pack Chest" that automatically refills with all researched and produced science packs.
+This mod adds a chest named "Magic Science Chest" that automatically refills with all researched and produced science packs.

 This is obviously a cheat.